saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 ## Additional information

 The configuration file tells the controller framework which modules to load and with what parameters.
 If a module is not specified in the configuration, it is not loaded.
 Certain keys occur in multiple modules with the same meaning and effect.
 Each module has an Enabled key that, when set to false, will cause the controller framework to skip loading it.
 TimerInterval specifies how often a module’s timer event fires in seconds.
 Dependencies specify which modules are used a module and must be loaded before hand.
-In your installed EdgeVPN package, you will find in controller/framework/fxlib.py a file that contains the full set of default values in the CONFIG dictionary.
+In your installed EdgeVPN.io package, you will find in controller/framework/fxlib.py a file that contains the full set of default values in the CONFIG dictionary.
 This dictionary is loaded first, and any values specified in config file will override them.
 Therefore, changes should always be made to the config.json file and not the fxlib.py file.